ahmad-aloradi/VoxATtack/README.md

 - **Optional**: To generate equivalent metadata for the original, non-anonymized LibriSpeech dataset (e.g., for ASV splits), run `src/datamodules/components/vpc25/01_OPT_convert_b3_to_librispeech.py`.
 This script generates metadata based on the `B3` metadata from the previous step.

-- When extracting the `T25-1` model's data, a folder name contains a typo. **Please correct this manually**.
+- **Note**: When extracting the `T25-1` model's data, a folder name contains a typo.
+Please correct this manually.

 ## Usage